Undecidability of performance equivalence of Petri nets: Concluding remarks

 \section{Concluding remarks}

 We have investigated Petri nets under four different durational semantics, and the corresponding variant of bisimulation equivalence, called performance equivalence.
 We have proved that in three of the four cases, performance equivalence is undecidable.
 Hence, unfortunately, our results do not confirm a conjecture that performance equivalence might be easier to decide than classical bisimulation equivalence.
 However in the fourth variant, i.e., \localtime\ \impatient\ semantics, we were able neither to confirm nor to falsify the conjecture.
-There is hence still a hope that this last variant might admit an effective decision procedure and we conjecture that this is really a case.
+There is hence still a hope that this last variant might admit an effective decision procedure and we conjecture that this is really the case.
+Verifying this conjecture is the main open problem left.

 As an encouraging observation we mention a partial decomposition property which holds in case of \localtime\ \impatient\ semantics.
-Consider a pair of performance equivalent markings, $t \tr M$ and $t \tr M'$, and some transition of one of them $t \tr M \trans{a, t} t \tr M_1 \comp (t{+}1) \tr M_2$, assuming $\dur{a} = 1$, which may be answered by some $t \tr M \trans{a,t} t \tr M'_1 \comp (t{+}1) \tr M'_2$.
+Consider a pair of performance equivalent markings, $t \tr M$ and $t \tr M'$, and some transition of one of them $t \tr M \trans{a, t} t \tr M_1 \comp (t{+}1) \tr M_2$, assuming $\dur{a} = 1$, which may be answered by some $t \tr M' \trans{a,t} t \tr M'_1 \comp (t{+}1) \tr M'_2$.
 An easy observation is that $(t{+}1) \tr M_2$ and $(t{+}1) \tr M'_2$ must be necessarily equivalent, as Spoiler may decide to use only time labels greater than $t$ from this point on.
 More generally, if $M$ and $M'$ are equivalent, than for any $t$, their submarkings containing tokens with time-stamps greater than $t$ are equivalent too.

-Another optimistic fact is that reachability seems to be decidable in all four variants of \timed\ semantics.
-We explain this in a bit more detail now.

-One possibility of defining the reachability problem is as follows: given a net $N$ and two \timed\ markings $M_0$, $M$, we ask whether $M$ is reachable from $M_0$ in $N$.
-This problem is easily decidable, as it is sufficient to search, roughly speaking, through a finite part of the induced labelled transition system containing transitions with time label smaller than $\maxstamp{M}$ (the other transitions must not be used if we aim at reaching $M$).
-It seems that our comparison with non-\timed\ nets is not fair if we stick to this formulation of the problem.